justincwatt/wp-monthchunks/readme.txt

 == Description ==

-Display monthly archives by year with links to each month in a compact format similar to the following:
+Display monthly archives by year with links to each month in the following compact format:

     2010
     6 7 8 9 10 11 12